AMRC-FactoryPlus/utilities/docs/util.md

 Accepts an array of paths.
 Ignores paths which do not exist.
 Paths which refer to directories are expanded to a list of all files in the directory which do not begin with `.`.
 The resulting list of files is passed through `loadJsonObj` and an array of the objects returned.

-This is used for loading bootstrap JSON dumps by the Auth and ConfigDB Factory+/ACS services.
+This is used for loading bootstrap JSON dumps by the Auth and ConfigDB Factory+ services.